 Tipsy Tea reflects the glamour and revelry of the speakeasies of Prohibition New York.
 As drinking was outlawed, contraband liquor was often served in teacups and teapots to avoid detection.

-The fabulous 58th St Country Club was one of the finest hidden establishments, set in a unassuming townhouse near Broadway it was a den of delights.
+The fabulous 58th St Country Club was one of the finest hidden establishments, set in an unassuming townhouse near Broadway, it was a den of delights.

 Featuring a mini golf course, goldfish pond and soda fountain, it attracted the rich and famous from around the world including Al Capone, John D Rockefeller and the Duke of Manchester.

-Was famously caught evading the authorities in red silk pjyamas and stilletos
+· And, was famously caught evading the authorities in red silk pyjamas and stilettos

-Belle is famously quoted as saying, she wanted her tombstone to read:
+Belle is famously quoted as saying that she wanted her tombstone to read:

 "This is the only stone I left unturned."